 INROADS-Alcohol

-INROADS-Alcohol (INROADS-A) is an active joint research program between Brandeis University’s Institute for Behavioral Health and the Boston University School of Public Health’s Department of Health Law, Policy and Management, which builds on the foundation of INROADS-O with a focus on alcohol use disorder.
-INROADS-O laid a foundation for understanding the intersection of disability with opioid use disorder, and traumatic brain injury (TBI) with at-risk alcohol use, and this project seeks to better understand alcohol use patterns, treatment needs, and alcohol use disorder (AUD) treatment access, quality and outcomes for people with disabilities.
+INROADS-Alcohol is an active joint research program between Brandeis University’s Institute for Behavioral Health and the Boston University School of Public Health’s Department of Health Law, Policy and Management, which builds on the foundation of INROADS-Opioids with a focus on alcohol use disorder.
+INROADS-Opioids laid a foundation for understanding the intersection of disability with opioid use disorder, and traumatic brain injury (TBI) with at-risk alcohol use, and this project seeks to better understand alcohol use patterns, treatment needs, and alcohol use disorder (AUD) treatment access, quality and outcomes for people with disabilities.

 The limited research to date, including from our team, suggests that people with disabilities are more likely to abstain from alcohol than non-disabled people, yet those who do use alcohol may drink in riskier ways and accelerate to problematic use more rapidly.

-INROADS-A aims to (1) identify differences in alcohol use and related measures by disability status, (2) investigate disparities by disability status in alcohol-related morbidity, consequences, and access to AUD treatment among people with AUD, and (3) assess disparities by disability status in receiving quality-aligned AUD treatment and experiencing acute alcohol-related outcomes among people receiving AUD treatment.
+INROADS-Alcohol aims to (1) identify differences in alcohol use and related measures by disability status, (2) investigate disparities by disability status in alcohol-related morbidity, consequences, and access to AUD treatment among people with AUD, and (3) assess disparities by disability status in receiving quality-aligned AUD treatment and experiencing acute alcohol-related outcomes among people receiving AUD treatment.

 Our approach is organized by the cascade of care framework and is informed by intersectionality, critical disability theory, and an expanded definition of health disparities that separates need-related differences from true disparities, updated to reflect methodological advances.